-In the step by step course, I’ll first take you through how to create a guitar part for each section of the song, all over the neck.
+In the step by step course, I’ll take you through how to create rhythm guitar parts for all sections of the song, all over the neck.

 By doing this, you’ll be able to improvise your rhythm parts and licks, rather than memorize them.

-It also means you’ll get great at writing parts for original songs as you’re always exploring the neck to find new parts.
+It also means you’ll get great at writing parts for original songs as you’re always exploring the neck and therefore always finding new parts.

 The verse chord progression is similar to that of a blues, although chord I is a minor chord.